OBITORASU/My-Hacking-Writeups/TryHackMe/Overpass/README.md

 ![RSA Key](images/RSA.png)

 I copied the key and saved it in a file.
 I ran `chmod 600` on the file to give it the proper permissions.
 Now I had to crack the passphrase for the key.
 I achieved this buy using `ssh2john` and `johntheripper`.
 First I ran `ssh2john RSA > johnrsa` and then I ran `john --wordlist=/usr/share/wordlists/rockyou.txt johnrsa`.
-The cracked passphrase turned out to be `james13`, and with this credential I was successfully able to connect to the box by running `ssh -i RSA james@10.10.38.213`.
+The cracked passphrase turned out to be `james13`, and with this credential I was successfully able to ssh into the box by running `ssh -i RSA james@10.10.38.213` and supplying the password.

 ![user shell via ssh](images/user%20shell.png)